blackmonkey/ricestore/README.md

-# ricestore
+# Rice App Store
-Rice App Store is a MIDlet client for MIDlet/App store.
+A MIDlet client for MIDlet/App store.